• Product Introduction

 <Suspense fallback={<p>Loading post...</p>}>

-<PostFeed /> {/* This component asynchronously fetches data and renders in streaming */}
+<PostFeed /> {/* This component asynchronously fetches data and streams rendering */}

 </Suspense>